Tak-engr/Physics-By-Ryan-Ramos/README.md

 # Physics Discussions Archive

-Welcome to my personal physics discussion log — where I write and post thoughts based on what I’m learning as an Aerospace Engineering major.
+Welcome to my personal physics discussion log!
+I will be posting PDFs of my thoughts on physics and other things related to Aerospace Engineering as an Aerospace Engineering major!

 ---